REditorSupport/vscode-R/README.md

 ## Features

-* Extended syntax highlighting for R, R Markdown and R Documentation.
+* Extended syntax highlighting for R, R Markdown, and R Documentation.

 * Snippets for R and R Markdown.